Greenhouse Gas Reporting Program

 Monitoring of GHG data began in 2010 for most emission sources and the first reports were submitted to EPA in September 2011.
-An additional 12 source categories began collecting data in 2011 and submitted reports in September 2012.
-In total, 41 source categories report GHG data which account for 85-90% of U.S. GHG emissions.
+Forty-one source categories now report GHG data which account for 85-90% of U.S. GHG emissions.
 The goal of the GHGRP is to collect accurate and timely data to inform future policy decisions.

 - Press Release

 - Subscribe to our RSS feed to be informed when updated data becomes available.

 EPA’s online data publication tool, called Facility Level Information on GreenHouse gases Tool (FLIGHT), allows users to review information quickly and easily by filtering GHG data in a variety of ways including by facility, industry, location, or gas.
 FLIGHT displays data in two distinct sections:

 - Direct emitters are facilities that combust fuels or otherwise put GHGs into the atmosphere directly from their facility.
 This data is the default view for FLIGHT.